berylcczhang/TEST/doc/sphinx/output.rst

 * ``Lifetime``: amount of time from birth to when the cluster will disrupt
 * ``TargetMass``: target mass of stars in the cluster, if the IMF were perfectly sampled
 * ``BirthMass``: actual mass of stars present in the cluster at formation
-* ``LiveMass``: actual mass of stars produced in the cluster at this output time that have not yet reached the end of their lives (as marked by the final entry in the stellar evolution tracks)
+* ``LiveMass``: current mass of all stars in the cluster, accounting for the effects of stellar evolution (mass loss, supernovae); does not include the mass of stellar remnants (black holes, neutron stars, white dwarfs)
 * ``NumStar``: number of living stars in the cluster at this time; this count only includes those stars being treated stochastically (see the parameter ``min_stoch_mass`` in :ref:`ssec-stellar-keywords`)
 * ``MaxStarMass``: mass of most massive star still living in the cluster; this only includes those stars being treated stochastically (see the parameter ``min_stoch_mass`` in :ref:`ssec-stellar-keywords`)
 * ``A_V``: visual extinction for that cluster, in mag; present only if SLUG was run with extinction enabled